 There are a couple of things introverted job seekers should look for in a job.
 First, look for jobs that require interaction with a limited number of people.
 Find jobs where most of the tasks involve independent work or small group work.

-Second, think about how many new people you will have to interact with in the job.
-Many introverts find meeting new people to be particularly wearying.
+Second, think about how many new people you will have to interact within the job.
+Many introverts find meeting new people to be particularly tiring.
 If you have to interact with new clients on a regular basis, it might not be the job for you.
 Instead, look for jobs where you will generally be surrounded by the same people every day.